phbasler/BSMPT/README.md

 Note to Mac Users: You have to use the g++ compiler as clang does not support OpenMP.
 If you get the error "missing libcmaes_config.h" during the compilation, please check if the file is in build/libcmaes-0.9.5.
 If so, copy it to /path/to/libcmaes/include/libcmaes

+### Unit tests
+After calling `make` in the build directory you can call `ctest`or `./bin/GenericTests` to run some checks.
+Here the NLO VeV and EWPT for the R2HDM, C2HDM and N2HDM example points will be calculated and compared to the expected results.

 ---